What is the Best Time to Buy a Used Car?

 Don’t forget about month, quarter, and year endings

-Car salespeople and dealerships have sales quotas they have to hit each month, quarter and calendar year.
+Car salespeople and dealerships have sales quotas they have to hit each month, quarter, and calendar year.
 These sales goals are often made in an effort to achieve their best month yet.
 As their compensation is often tied to meeting or exceeding a goal (unlike non-commission sales at DriveNation) salespeople are likely to work harder to make the sale.
 Buying a used car toward the end of those periods is an excellent way to get a deal.
 In fact, the end of the year is a great time to purchase.
 You could get a lower price on the car, a better deal on the car loan, and some extras, like an extended warranty.
 In the week or so after the last day of the month, quarter, or year, there are likely to be more used cars from trade-ins and lease returns in dealership lots.
-The best days to try and buy is between the big rush on new vehicles and the time dealers send their excess stock to auction.
+The best days to try and buy is between the big rush on new vehicles and the time dealers send their excess stock to the auction.

 Invest during off-season